 All of the following hold true for Vikings EXCEPT

-The four sentences (labelled 1, 2, 3, 4 and 5) given below, when properly sequenced would yield a coherent paragraph.
+The five sentences (labelled 1, 2, 3, 4 and 5) given below, when properly sequenced would yield a coherent paragraph.
 Decide on the proper sequence of the order of the sentences and key in the sequence of the four numbers as your answer.

 1. Before plants can take life from atmosphere, nitrogen must undergo transformations similar to ones that food undergoes in our digestive machinery.